26 Inference for logistic regression

 The left panel shows the logistic model predicting the probability of an email being spam as a function of the email being sent to multiple recipients, number of attachments, using the word winner, format of HTML, RE in the subject line, number of exclamation points in the message, and the existence of a number in the email; the model was built using the red, green, and yellow triangular sections of the observed data.
 The right panel shows a confusion matrix of the predicted spam label crossed with the observed spam label for the set of observations in the blue triangular section of the observed data.
 Of the 97 spam emails, 73 were correctly classified as spam.
 Of the 883 non-spam emails, 688 were correctly classified as not spam.

-Figure 26.4: The coefficients are estimated using the least squares model on 3/4 of the dataset with the seven specified predictor variables.
+Figure 26.4: The larger model.
+The coefficients are estimated using the least squares model on 3/4 of the dataset with the seven specified predictor variables.
 Predictions are made on the remaining 1/4 of the observations.
 Note that the predictions are independent of the estimated model coefficients.
-The predictions are now much better for both the and the non-spam emails (than they were with a single predictor variable).
+The predictions are now much better for both the spam and the non-spam emails (than they were with a single predictor variable).

 fold count accuracy notspamTP spamTP